 Depp’s eccentricity could truly shine opposite Ben Affleck’s blunt force Batman, and Robin Lord Taylor’s turn as Penguin on Gotham has proven, if nothing else, that audiences are more than willing to buy a more dapper version of the owner of the Iceberg Lounge.
 And the fact that Depp would be putting to bed the monstrous version of Penguin created by his filmmaking mentor Tim Burton in Batman Returns is just icing on the cake.

-DENZEL WASHINGTON as JIM GORDON9 of 12Yeah, there’s a contingent of fans that will lambast this idea out of the gate, but we’re gonna be honest – we don’t care.
-Denzel Washington is a badass.
-The kind of badass who doesn’t need a cape and cowl to execute superheroic levels of justice.
-The kind of badass who can look Batman in the eye without blinking.
-A badass like Commissioner James Gordon.
+DENZEL WASHINGTON as J. JONAH JAMESON9 of 12Yeah, there’s a contingent of fans that will lambast this idea out of the gate, but we’re gonna be honest – we don’t care.
+Denzel Washington has the perfect level of humor, gravitas, and gruffness to take the role of J. Jonah Jameson.

 SANDRA BULLOCK as SELINA KYLE10 of 12Sandra Bullock has been a cinematic mainstay since the mid-‘90’s when she captured America’s collective heart.
 So what better way to take that girl-next-door image and turn it on its head than to cast her as Ben Affleck’s romantic foil in a potential Batman movie?
 (And who else remembers their first movie together Forces of Nature?
 For those that do, this could clean the slate.)